MobMonRob/JCoppeliaSim/README.md

 All the forums, YouTube videos and AI chatbots give information about simx (which is legacy code, so using it is not the best practice and it is not the library used in this project).

 Unless you want to use simx examples as a secondary support for understanding, it is highly recommended to just focus on the Regular API Reference to avoid losing time with no point.

+## Other support
+To get support from the CoppeliaSim vendors or other users, you can use the official [forum](https://forum.coppeliarobotics.com/).
+To post something you need an account (you can use a Google account too).
+There you can ask questions or report bugs and sometimes they answer.

+# Final notes